tfc/pprintpp/README.md

 `pprintpp` will transform a tuple `(format_str, [type list])` to `printf_compatible_format_string`.

-That means, that it can be used with any `printf`-like function.
-You just need to define a macro, like for example these ones for `printf` and `snprintf`:
+That means that it can be used with any `printf`-like function.
+You just need to define a macro, like for example, these ones for `printf` and `snprintf`:

 ``` c++
 #define pprintf(fmtstr, ...) printf(AUTOFORMAT(fmtstr, ## __VA_ARGS), ## __VA_ARGS__)